Belarus' isolation grows after journalist's dramatic arrest - WTMJ

 “Lukashenko will become an increasingly easy prey for the Kremlin,” said Alexander Klaskouski, an independent Minsk-based political analyst.
 “As a pariah country, Belarus will find it much more difficult to fend off the Kremlin demands for the introduction of a single currency, the deployment of air bases and access to lucrative Belarusian economic assets.”

-Even as the West condemned Belarus, the crackdown continued Tuesday, when Pavel Seviarynets, the leader of the opposition Christian-Democratic Party, was sentenced to seven years in prison on charges of organizing mass riots.
+Even as the West condemned Belarus, the crackdown continued Tuesday.
+Pavel Seviarynets, the leader of the opposition Christian-Democratic Party, was sentenced to seven years in prison on charges of organizing mass riots.

 “Most leaders of Belarus’ political parties have been either jailed or forced to flee the country,” said Ales Bialiatski, head of the Viasna human rights center.
 “Belarus is facing an acute human rights crisis … amid unprecedented political repressions.”

-Pratasevich, who left Belarus in 2019, has become a top foe of Lukashenko with a popular messaging app he ran that played a key role in helping organize the huge protests, and authorities have increasingly tried to limit his influence.
+Pratasevich, who left Belarus in 2019, has become a top foe of Lukashenko with a popular messaging app he ran playing a key role in helping organize the huge protests, and authorities have increasingly tried to limit his influence.

-The Telegram messaging app’s Nexta channel that he co-founded has been labeled “extremist” by the Belarusian authorities.
-Stsiapan Putsila, another co-founder of Nexta, told AP on Tuesday that he and his colleagues have received “thousands of threats” in the past to blow up their office in Warsaw.
+The Telegram app’s Nexta channel that he co-founded has been labeled “extremist” by Belarusian authorities.
+Stsiapan Putsila, another co-founder of Nexta, told AP that he and his colleagues have received “thousands of threats” in the past to blow up their office in Warsaw.

 Pratasevich had been charged in absentia with staging mass riots and fanning social hatred.
 Those carry a prison sentence of up to 15 years, and some fear Pratasevich could face more serious charges, including some that carry the death penalty.

-Colville called the plane’s diversion an “abuse of state power” that deserves “the strongest condemnation.”

-The main opposition candidate in the last election, Sviatlana Tsikhanouskaya, who left the country immediately after the vote under official pressure, said she urged the U.S. to move to suspend Belarus’ membership in the International Civil Aviation Organization and Interpol.
+The main opposition candidate in the last election, Sviatlana Tsikhanouskaya, who left the country immediately after the vote under official pressure, said she urged the U.S. to move to suspend Belarus’ membership in the ICAO and Interpol.

-Tsikhanouskaya also pushed for the G-7 group of leading industrialized countries to invite a Belarusian opposition delegation to its summit in London next month and thanked French President Emmanuel Macron for supporting her bid.

 Karmanau reported from Kyiv, Ukraine.
-Associated Press writers Vladimir Isachenkov in Moscow, Vanessa Gera in Warsaw, Poland, Frank Jordans in Berlin, Jamey Keaten in Geneva, Samuel Petrequin and Lorne Cook in Brussels, Jill Lawless in London and Jan M. Olsen in Copenhagen contributed.
+Associated Press writers Vladimir Isachenkov in Moscow, Vanessa Gera in Warsaw, Poland, Frank Jordans in Berlin, Elaine Ganley in Paris, Jamey Keaten in Geneva, Samuel Petrequin and Lorne Cook in Brussels, Jill Lawless in London and Jan M. Olsen in Copenhagen contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.